yingding/tf-every-day/README.md

 # tf-every-day
-This ist a repository for learning series TensorFlow 2.x on every day.
+This is a repository for learning series TensorFlow 2.x on every day.

 ## Biography of Author
 The author of this repository is a machine learning enthusiast, computer science researcher, fullstack and mobile developer.